AdoshiMatamoto/adrianmatei.com/_posts/2020-09-24-favourite-ted-talks.md

 <div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/amy_cuddy_your_body_language_may_shape_who_you_are" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

 ### The happy secret to better work

 We believe we should work hard in order to be happy, but could we be thinking about things backwards?
  In this fast-moving and very funny talk, psychologist Shawn Achor argues that, actually, happiness inspires us to be more productive.

 <div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/shawn_achor_the_happy_secret_to_better_work" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

+### A simple way to break a bad habit

+Can we break bad habits by being more curious about them?
+Psychiatrist Judson Brewer studies the relationship between mindfulness and addiction
+ -- from smoking to overeating to all those other things we do even though we know they're bad for us.
+  Learn more about the mechanism of habit development and discover a simple but profound tactic that might help you beat your next urge to smoke, snack or check a text while driving.

+<div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/judson_brewer_a_simple_way_to_break_a_bad_habit" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

 ## **Leadership**